beegee-tokyo/Meshtastic-Sensor-Network/WisMesh-Basic-Device-Setup-Guide.md

 ### Connect the device to a mobile phone over BLE

-⚠️ The Meshtastic Mobile app uses BLE to communicate with the WisMesh device.
+⚠️ The Meshtastic Mobile App uses BLE to communicate with the WisMesh device.
 To be able to use the app, your mobile phone must support BLE communication.

 ----

-**(1) Install the Meshtastic Mobile app from [Google Play Store](https://play.google.com/store/apps/details?id=com.geeksville.mesh) or [Apple App Store](https://apple.co/3Auysep).**
+**(1) Install the Meshtastic Mobile App from [Google Play Store](https://play.google.com/store/apps/details?id=com.geeksville.mesh) or [Apple App Store](https://apple.co/3Auysep).**

 ⚠️ For Android devices other options to install the application are available.
 Details are shown in the [Meshtastic Software](https://meshtastic.org/docs/software/) documentation.